OfficeDev/outlook-dev-docs/docs/rest/php-tutorial.md

 ms.author: jasonjoh
 ---

-# Write a PHP app to get Outlook mail
+# Write a PHP app to get Outlook mail, calendar, and contacts

 The purpose of this guide is to walk through the process of creating a simple PHP app that retrieves messages in Office 365 or Outlook.com.
 The source code in this [repository](https://github.com/jasonjoh/php-tutorial) is what you should end up with if you follow the steps outlined here.